 - not accept benefits from third parties.

-These duties are important in insolvency proceedings, such as liquidation or administration, because they enable insolvency practitioners to pursue an offending director for a greater recovery for the company’s creditors.
+These duties are important in insolvency proceedings, such as liquidation or administration, because breaches of those duties can enable insolvency practitioners to pursue an offending director for a greater recovery for the company’s creditors.

-There are three risks – around wrongful trading, fraudulent trading, and misfeasance
+There are three risks that all directors need to be aware of and consider carefully – these are wrongful trading, fraudulent trading, and misfeasance

-The liquidator or administrator can claim wrongful trading against a director, a de facto director, or a shadow director.
-Those who exercise control over the company are at risk even if they are not formally appointed at Companies House.
+The liquidator or administrator has the power to pursue a director (including statutory director, de facto director, or a shadow director) for wrongful trading a.
+Those who exercise control over the company are at risk even if they are not formally appointed at Companies House, so it is not necessarily a defence to argue that a person exercising such control was not a statutory director.

 To prove wrongful trading, it must be shown that at some point before the start of formal insolvency proceedings, the director knew or ought to have known that there was no reasonable prospect of avoiding an insolvent liquidation or administration; and that they failed to take every step to minimise further losses to creditors.